mdschuster/SGWorkshop/README.md

 # Unity Shader Graph Workshop

-This repository contains the Unity project and workshop slides for a three part series on Unity Shader Graph.
+This repository contains the Unity project and workshop slides for the ACM VR Jam 2025.

 ![Example shaders created during the workshop](example.png "Example shader usage")